genie-team/graphql-genie/docs/connections.md

 **Note: You can see a lot of examples by looking at the [tests](https://github.com/genie-team/graphql-genie/tree/master/src/tests).**
 See the [setupTests](https://github.com/genie-team/graphql-genie/blob/master/src/tests/setupTests.ts) file to see the schema and then see the files in the [__tests__](https://github.com/genie-team/graphql-genie/tree/master/src/tests/__tests__) folder for many different examples.

-If you wanted to query cities founded before 1990 2 at a time you would do a query like this
+If you wanted to query cities founded before 1990 two at a time you would do a query like this

 ```graphql
 query filteredCities {